 When I put on my medical malpractice attorney hat, this ruling a concern.
 Isn’t the doctor essentially testifying that she did something that she really does not know that she did?
 It is an outrage!

 When I put my reasonable person hat on, the waters get much calmer.
 Really, the jury is not going to be confused into thinking that the doctor comformed to her habit on that particular case.
 The plaintiff’s attorney can cross-examine the doctor on her failure to recall.
 All she is really saying is this is how I would usually do it.
 The jury can digest this for what it is.
 I seriously doubt that a different ruling would have made a difference in the outcome.

 Goofy Agency Issue That Will Never Come Up Again

 Plaintiff’s malpractice lawyer filed a motion for judgment notwithstanding the verdict/new trial which lead to the appeal.
 Regrettably, the patient died before the appeal was filed.
 So the defendant’s malpractice lawyers did what they do: try to make something of nothing.
 The argument?
 Patient’s counsel essentially filed a motion for a client he does not have because the patient’s guardian is no longer the appropriate party.

-But the wrinkle in this case is that the patient’s attorney did not know that the patient had died and was not alerted to her death until after the appeal was filed.
+But the wrinkle is that the patient’s attorney did not know that the patient had died and was not alerted to her death until after the appeal was filed.
 Because normal people do not call their lawyer when they find out someone they love has died.

 Thankfully, the law makes sense most of the time.
 So the Maryland Court of Special Appeals adopted the majority rule that the appeal was valid because the agent had not learned of his principal’s death.
 Given that it was valid, the court also said that the substitution of a new representative was also valid.
 So the Appellant won this issue but having lost the issue that really mattered, it was of little consolation.